ninchat/ninchat-api/puppet.md

 Puppet Control
 ==============

-Several API actions support the `puppet_id` parameter.
+Most API actions support the `puppet_id` parameter.
 It allows a master to impersonate one of its puppets while invoking an action.
-(This is somewhat analoguous to `sudo -u`.)
+(This is somewhat analoguous to `sudo -u` in Unix.)

 The puppet's privileges will be applied when processing the action; if the master wishes the puppet to gain access to the master's resources, that needs